-A significant majority of our sales to date have been derived from sales of our DAA family of ICs.
+A majority of our sales to date have been derived from sales of our DAA family of ICs.
 This product family, in turn, is highly dependent on sales to the personal computer industry which currently faces deteriorating levels of demand.
-Until we are able to diversify our sales through the introduction of new products, we will continue to rely on sales of our DAA products.
+Until we are able to diversify our sales through the introduction and commercial acceptance of new products, we will continue to rely on sales of our DAA products.
 A continuing decline in overall demand for personal computers, reduced market acceptance of our DAA products or the introduction of products with superior price/performance characteristics by our competitors could significantly reduce our sales.
 In addition, substantially all of our DAA products that we have sold include technology related to one or more of our issued U.S. patents.
 If these patents are found to be invalid or unenforceable, our competitors could introduce competitive products that could reduce both the volume and price per unit of our products.

-During the quarter ended March 31, 2001, we experienced a significant reduction in orders for our DAA family of products as a result of the recent deterioration in demand for personal computers.
-Our revenues for the three months ended March 31, 2001 declined sequentially from the three months ended December 31, 2000 by 51.5%, which resulted in a significant reduction in gross profits, a lower gross margin and a net loss for the quarterly period.
+During the first six months of fiscal 2001, we experienced a significant reduction in orders for our DAA family of products as a result of deteriorating demand for personal computers.
+Our revenues for the first six months of fiscal 2001 declined sequentially from the six month period ended December 31, 2000 by 48.3%, which resulted in a significant reduction in gross profits, lower gross margins and net losses for the most recent six month period.